pbailis/bailis.org-blog/_posts/2013-05-17-communication-costs-in-real-world-networks.md

      href="#latency-lit-note">4</a></sup>

- * **Latency >> Speed of Light** The minimum RTT between any two nodes was 227µs---almost two orders of magnitude higher than the theoretical minimum.
-Across continents, latencies were also
-     higher: Dublin to Sydney could take around 58 milliseconds but requires around 350ms on average.
+ * **Latency >> Speed of Light** The minimum RTT between any two nodes was 227µs, almost two orders of magnitude higher than the theoretical minimum.
+Across continents, latencies were also higher than the speed of light requires: Dublin to Sydney could take around 115 milliseconds but requires around 350ms on average.
 Instead, routers, network topologies, virtualization, and the end-host software stack all get in the way.

  * **Average << Tail** Within us-east-b, ping times averaged around 400µs; this is close to Jeff Dean's figure from his [Numbers